braindatalab/exact/README.md

 # Requirements:

 The only requirement needed for this project is docker, and enough local storage (~10 Gb).
+We recommend Docker Desktop for managing the images and containers.
+(Link: https://www.docker.com/products/docker-desktop/)

 # How to run the platform:

 ### building images

-inside the folder containing the repository, please run the following command:
+Inside the folder containing the repository, please run the following command:

+`docker compose build`

+The first time you run it, it might take a few minutes to finish installing all dependencies and building the images.

+If you want to start all containers and the services attached to them (note: also starts a worker container):

 `docker compose up`

-The first time you run it, it might take a few minutes to finish installing all dependencies and building the images.
+Important: If you use Docker Desktop you need to have the app open for this to work.

 ### running Django migrations